-In connection with the offering of the notes, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the notes of either series.
+In connection with the offering of the notes, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the notes of any series.
 Specifically, the underwriters may overallot in connection with the offering of the notes, creating a syndicate short position.
-In addition, the underwriters may bid for, and purchase, notes in the open market to cover syndicate short positions or to stabilize the price of the notes of either series.
+In addition, the underwriters may bid for, and purchase, notes in the open market to cover syndicate short positions or to stabilize the price of the notes of any series.
 Finally, the underwriting syndicate may reclaim selling concessions allowed for distributing the notes in the offering of the notes, if the syndicate repurchases previously distributed notes in syndicate covering transactions, stabilization transactions or otherwise.
-Any of these activities may stabilize or maintain the market price of the notes of either series above independent market levels.
+Any of these activities may stabilize or maintain the market price of the notes of any series above independent market levels.
 The underwriters are not required to engage in any of these activities and may end any of them at any time.
-Neither we nor the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the notes of either series.
-In addition, neither we nor the underwriters make any representation that the underwriters will engage in such transactions or that such transactions, once commenced, will not be discontinued without notice.
+Neither we nor the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the notes of any series.
+In addition, neither we nor the underwriters will engage in such transactions or that such transactions, once commenced, will not be discontinued without notice.
+Daiwa Capital Markets America Inc. ("DCMA") has entered into an agreement with SMBC Securities, Inc. ("SMBCSI") pursuant to which SMBCSI provides certain advisory and/or other services to DCMA, including services with respect to this offering.
+In return for the provision of such services by SMBCSI to DCMA, DCMA will pay to SMBCSI a mutually agreed-upon fee.

-We expect delivery of the notes will be made against payment therefor on or about , 2010, which is the seventh business day following the date of pricing of the notes (such settlement being referred to as "T+7").
+We expect delivery of the notes will be made against payment therefor on or about May 20, 2010, which is the seventh business day following the date of pricing of the notes (such settlement being referred to as "T+7").
 Under Rule 15c6-1 of the Securities Exchange Act of 1934, trades in the secondary market generally are required to settle in three business days unless the parties to any such trade expressly agree otherwise.
 Accordingly, purchasers who wish to trade the notes on the date of pricing of the notes or the next succeeding three business days will be required, by virtue of the fact that the notes initially will settle in T+7, to specify an alternate settlement cycle at the time of any such trade to prevent failed settlement and should consult their own advisers.